-Renewable energy resources are resources which do not run out.
+Renewable energy resources are resources that do not run out.
 Using renewable energy resources to generate electricity is an alternative to using fossil fuels.
 They also tend to be less harmful to the environment compared to non-renewable energy resources.

-Below are examples of renewable resources:
+Here are some examples of renewable resources:

 Let’s look at a few in more detail: